rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

-               5 - check the chance of using Doctor skill 6 - check the chance of using Steal skill for the thief (usually the player) 7 - the second Steal skill chance check for the target to catch the thief, in which the target's failure is the thief's success result int     arg1 - the value of roll result (see ROLL_* constants), which is calculated as: for ROLL_CRITICAL_SUCCESS: random(1, 100) <= (random_chance / 10) + bonus for ROLL_CRITICAL_FAILURE: random(1, 100) <= -random_chance / 10 int     arg2 - the chance value int     arg3 - the bonus value, used when checking critical success int     arg4 - random chance, calculated as: (chance - random(1, 100)), where a negative value is a failure check (ROLL_FAILURE)
+               5 - check the chance of using Doctor skill 6 - check the chance of using Steal skill for the thief (usually the player) 7 - the second Steal skill chance check for the target to catch the thief, in which the target's failure is the thief's success result int     arg1 - The value of roll result (see ROLL_* constants), which is calculated as: for ROLL_CRITICAL_SUCCESS: random(1, 100) <= (random_chance / 10) + bonus for ROLL_CRITICAL_FAILURE: random(1, 100) <= -random_chance / 10 int     arg2 - The chance value int     arg3 - The bonus value, used when checking critical success int     arg4 - Random chance, calculated as: (chance - random(1, 100)), where a negative value is a failure check (ROLL_FAILURE)

-int     ret0 - overrides the roll result
+int     ret0 - Overrides the roll result
 ```

 -------------------------------------------